Discrimination against Maya peoples in Guatemala: Guatemalan Civil War

 The genocide was also framed as a gendered and racialized femicide as soldiers committed atrocities against Maya women to remove their sociopolitical agency and to construct a patriarchal racial hierarchy.
 Soldiers raped many women, especially those along "the Red Zone" and then eventually killed with the justification that women would have offspring who would become Communists (pregnant women would also be raped and killed as soldiers sliced their womb with bayonets).
 Rape, torture and massacre of Maya women was a tool used by soldiers to reinforce their hetero-masculinity.
 For example, in the community of Rio Negro, Baja Vasquez, soldiers forced women to dance and to play marimba in front of the men before raping them and eventually executing 70 women alongside 107 children.

 Maya women's children were targeted because they were treated as "bad seed" to the armed forces and military government, meaning that the perpetrators conceptualized the children as objects who will ruin the natural world and bring something evil to the country.
 As a result, Maya girls were also targeted by the military forces, as in the case of the El K'iche community where Juana and Francisca Sales Ortiz were executed in their house after the soldiers forced them to dance while eating the family's food.
 When the family returned, they found the girls' bodies buried in improvised graves, as if they were never given proper burial.

 Cultural genocide was also enforced by the armed forces who implemented a social re-education program for Maya survivors The Ixil Operation Manual provides a "psychological campaign to rescue the Ixil mentality" in which Maya were to be taught Western and Christian value, while those who practiced liberation theology or a variant of Maya Catholicism.
 Spiritual guides in the community were executed, and this was a cultural-political punishment as the guides were teachers of Maya spirituality, so their execution was the removal of Maya traditions.
-One case was in the community of El K'iche in 1980 where military forces had the people gather at a ceremonial ground and had five elder Ajquijab decapitation for practicing "magic rites", which was viewed as cutting off the leaders of the community and the loss of intergenerational teachings of Maya teaching.
+One case was in the community of El K'iche in 1980 where military forces had the people gather at a ceremonial ground and had five elder Ajquijab decapitated for practicing "magic rites", which was viewed as cutting off the leaders of the community and the loss of intergenerational teachings of Maya teaching.